.....and future-proof your business

 85% of new managers have had no training to enable them to lead a team of individuals.

 Optimal Resourcing’s People Management Training is specifically designed for new and emerging supervisors or supervisors who have not received any training and have been “thrown in the deep end”.
 The training teaches supervisors how to delegate tasks and how to split their time between technical and programming responsibilities.
 It covers how to set and manage expectations and provides tools and techniques to effectively manage performance and develop people.
 More information about the training can be found here.

-I explore the importance of training and investing in staff through strategic, holistic workforce planning in my book; Offshoring or shit-shoring?
+I explore the importance of training and investing in staff through strategic, holistic workforce planning in my book; Offshoring or Not-Sure-ing?
 How to transition work between teams.
-I’m excited to announce my book will be out in early 2022 - sign up here if you’re keen to be added to the Waiting List for a copy when it’s released.
+I’m excited to announce my book is available here .

 If you have an alternative solution to minimising the impact of a skills shortage in the Australian resources sector, I’d love to explore it with you!
 Please reach out if you’d like to grab a coffee or if Optimal Resourcing can help your organisation with any of the themes discussed here or in my previous posts.